About the Rebates

 Rate subsidies are required by our funding policy when the fund is in a surplus position.
 Like the rebate, they are intended to distribute the surplus to employers in an effort to return the fund to its target level.
 However, subsidies have a minimal impact on reducing the surplus and the fund’s strong investment performance has countered their intended effects.

-Rates subsidies are not an ideal way to distribute the surplus since they obscure the true costs of the compensation system.
+Rates subsidies are not an ideal way to distribute the surplus since they obscure the actual costs of the compensation system.
 As a result of subsidies, artificially-low assessment rates make the cost of caring for Yukon workers injured on the job seem lower than they truly are.

 Why don’t you distribute 100 per cent of the surplus reserves?